uxcode/memoapp-api/README.md

 GET /memos

 #### Response
-- Response list of all memo objects
+- A list of all memo objects

 | Level1 |
 |--------|